FlowFuse/installer/README.md

   - `storage` Name of local database file. default `forge.db`
 - `driver`
   - `type` Which FlowForge Project driver to use. default `localfs`
+  - `options` driver options
     - `startPort` Which port the first Project will listen on. default `7880`
 - `email`
   - `host` The hostname for a SMTP server to be used to send email. default not set (email disabled)
   - `port` The port for the SMTP server to be used to send email. default not set